aditi-j25/aditi-j25.github.io/README.md

 # aditi-j25.github.io
 --------------UNDER CONSTRUCTION -----------------

-I am trying to create my portfolio which transistions and visuals.
+I am trying to create my portfolio with transitions and visuals.
+Focusing emmensely on the User Experience.